SitecorePowerShell/Console/Documentation/Markdown/Get-TaskSchedule.md

-# Get-TaskSchedule
+﻿# Get-TaskSchedule

-Returns task schedule item.
+Returns one or more task schedule items using the specified criteria.

 ## Syntax